cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.2.md

 Your cluster will be unavailable while its single node is stopped and restarted with {{ page.page_version }}.
 Prepare your application for this brief downtime, typically a few minutes.

-Your cluster will be unavailable while its single node is stopped and restarted with v23.1.
+Your cluster will be unavailable while its single node is stopped and restarted with {{ page.page_version }}.
 Prepare your application for this brief downtime, typically a few minutes.

 The [**SQL Users**]({% link cockroachcloud/managing-access.md %}#create-a-sql-user) and [**Tools**]({% link cockroachcloud/tools-page.md %}) tabs in the CockroachDB {{ site.data.products.cloud }} Console will also be disabled during this time.